gofynd/fdk-client-golang/documentation/PLATFORM.md

-Get application enabled currency list
+It gives all enabled currency list for the current sales channel.

 *Success Response:*